vchim/Abbreviated-sentence/README.md

 # Abbreviated-sentence
-This project is to find some abbreviated sentence from articles
+This project is to find some abbreviated sentences from articles